This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Use in place of pinto beans in Mexican Quinoa Bowl

 - Eat them for breakfast!
-Add them to a Tofu Scramble with sauteed peppers and onions.
+Add them to a Tofu Scramble with sauteed peppers and onions to make Breakfast Burritos.

 Instant Pot Black Beans (No Soak & Vegan)

 - 1 teaspoon salt

 - ½ teaspoon garlic powder